dmitrynogin/Sets/README.md

     bool isLiquidWater = liquidWaterC[25]; // = true

-Actually, tests return `Enumerable<T>`, which is truthy; it could be falsy if empty.
-We can iterate the result, getting 0 or 1 element.
+Actually, tests return `Intersection<T>`, which is truthy; it could be falsy if empty.
+It implements `IEnumerable<T>`, so we can iterate the result, getting 0 or 1 element.

 Union operator provides us with an another set: